Water Pollution Facts: The Cost of Contamination

 A third of the population relies on common water systems with groundwater sources, while around 15% source most of their water from private groundwater wells.

-However, despite its reputation of being a perfectly protected water source, groundwater is also very susceptible to contamination from sources such as septic and storage tanks, manufacturers of hazardous waste, and landfill and environmental runoff.
+However, despite its reputation as a perfectly protected water source, groundwater is also very susceptible to contamination from septic and storage tanks, hazardous waste manufacturers, landfills, and environmental runoff.

-Exposure to and use of polluted water lead to harmful effects cause leading to acute respiratory and stomach ailments, chronic illnesses such as cancer, nervous system problems, reproductive and developmental disorders.
+Exposure to and use of polluted water leads to harmful effects cause, leading to acute respiratory and stomach ailments, chronic illnesses such as cancer, nervous system problems, and reproductive and developmental disorders.

-Water-borne diseases such as cholera and tuberculosis are spread when bacteria proliferate, and pyrogens (substances produced by bacteria causing fever when introduced to human blood) spread due to water pollution.
+Water-borne diseases such as cholera and tuberculosis are spread when bacteria proliferate, and pyrogens (substances produced by bacteria that cause fever when introduced to human blood) are spread due to water pollution.

 Regardless of the source of drinking water, whether surface, ground, or private wells, the risk of using and drinking contaminated or polluted water is very real and dangerous.
 This is why it is so important to get reliable home water filters.